liyanchang/yubikey-setup/README.md

 but is organized well enough that you should be able to modify if you have a need.

-The instructions are only for OSX 10.12.

-## Insert the yubikey into your computer
+The instructions have been tested on macOS 10.12 (Sierra) with a Yubikey 4.

-Plug it into a USB port.
+To perform these instructions, the Yubikey should be plugged into your computer's USB port.

 ## Install some software